redhat-developer/intellij-knative/README.md

 ### New ToolWindow for build/deploy/run actions

-It offers a custom ToolWindow for Functions to easily check the execution status of a build/run/deploy action.
+- The plugin now provides a custom ToolWindow to showcase the command execution
+- This currently supports the execution of the Run, Build and Deploy Function command
+- It also supports History View to visualise the old command logs
-It is also possible to enable the history view to visualize the last 10 logs of build/run/deploy executions.
+- Currently, users can only view _the last 10 logs_ of the associated Function command It is also possible to enable the history view to visualize the last 10 logs of build/run/deploy executions.

 ![](images/1.2.0/knative1.gif)